Amazon’s automated checkouts land in airports via Cibo Express

-Amazon first debuted its Amazon Go checkout-free supermarket concept back in 2016, meshing computer vision, sensor fusion, and deep learning smarts to allow customers to put groceries into their basket and just walk out — with the payment automatically debited from their Amazon account.
-The company has since opened more than two dozen such stores across the U.S., but now that it is licensing the technology to third-parties, this enables the technology to scale far more quickly in the mainstream consumer sphere.
+Amazon first debuted its Amazon Go cashierless supermarket concept back in 2016, meshing computer vision, sensor fusion, and deep learning smarts to allow customers to put groceries into their basket and just walk out — with payments automatically debited from their Amazon account.
+The company has since opened more than two dozen such stores across the U.S., but licensing the technology to third parties will scale its impact considerably.

 Hospitality group OTG operates more than 100 Cibo Express gourmet markets at airports across North America, and from next week visitors to Terminal C at Newark Liberty International Airport will be able to use its newfangled Amazon-powered checkouts.